kazurayam/VisualInspectionTutorial/docs/index.md

 The lines (6) to (9) creates a file tree under the \`store\`directory, like this:

+    $ cd build/tmp/testOutput/my.sample.T1HelloMaterialstoreTest/
-    $ tree build/tmp/testOutput/my.sample.T1HelloMaterialstoreTest/store/
+    $ tree .
-    build/tmp/testOutput/my.sample.T1HelloMaterialstoreTest/store/
+    store/
     └── test01_hello_materialstore
         └── 20221128_082216
             ├── index
             └── objects
                 └── 4eb4efec3324a630e0d3d96e355261da638c8285.txt

-The format of file tree under the `store` directory is specially designed to save the **materials**.
-The tree format is fixed.
-You are not supposed to customize it at all.
+The structure of the file tree under the `store` directory is specially designed to save the **Materials**.
+The tree structure is fixed: a file named `store/<JobName>/<JobTimestamp>/index` plus one or more files under the `store/<JobName>/<JobTimestamp>/objects/` directory.
+You are not suppose to **customize** this tructure.
 You would delegate all tasks of creating + naming + locating files and directories under the `store` directory to the `Store` object.

-As the line commented as (6) tells, a "material" (actually, is a file) is always located under the sub-tree `store/<JobName>/<JobTimestamp>/objects`.
+As the line commented as (6) tells, a "Material" (actually, is a file) is always saved under the sub-tree `store/<JobName>/<JobTimestamp>/objects`.

-The sub-directory named `objects` will contain one or more files.

-### File name of the materials
+### File name of the Materials

 All files under the `objects` have a fixed format of file name, that is:

 **&lt;40 characters in alpha-numeric, calcurated by the SHA1 hash function&gt;.&lt;file extention&gt;**

-for example,
+for example, a Material could have a file name:

 `4eb4efec3324a630e0d3d96e355261da638c8285.txt`

 Ths `Store#write()` method call produces the leading 40 characters using the [SHA1](https://en.wikipedia.org/wiki/SHA-1) message digest function taking the byte array of the file content as the input.
-This cryptic 40 characters uniquely identifies the input files regardless which type of the file content: a plain text, CSV, HTML, JSON, XML, PNG image, PDF, zipped archive, MS Excel’s xlsx, etc. This 20 characters is called `ID` of a material.
+This cryptic 40 characters uniquely identifies the input files regardless which type of the file content: a plain text, CSV, HTML, JSON, XML, PNG image, PDF, zipped archive, MS Excel xlsx, etc. This 40 characters is called as `ID` of a Material.

-**You don’t determine the name on the OS file system when you write it into the store.
-The ID of material is calculated by the `Store` class based on the content.**
+**You are not supposed to specify the name on the file in the materialstore.
+The ID of a Material is calculated based on the file content by the `Store` class.
+A single byte change in the file content will result a completely different value of the `ID`.**

 ### FileType